Canton Fair

-The Canton Fair or China Import and Export Fair, is a trade fair held in the spring and autumn seasons each year since the spring of 1957 in Canton (Guangzhou), Guangdong, China.
+The Canton Fair or China Import and Export Fair, is a trade fair held in the spring and autumn seasons each year since the spring of 1957 in Guangzhou, Guangdong, China.
 It is the oldest, largest, and the most representative trade fair in China.

 Its full name since 2007 has been China Import and Export Fair (中国进出口商品交易会), renamed from Chinese Export Commodities Fair (中国出口商品交易会).
 The fair is co-hosted by the Ministry of Commerce of China and the provincial government of Guangdong Province and organized by China Foreign Trade Centre.

 Contents

 The National Pavilion (export section) of Canton Fair is sorted into 16 categories of products, which will be exhibited in 51 sections.
 Over 24,000 of China's best foreign trade corporations (enterprises) take part in the fair.
 These include private enterprises, factories, scientific research institutions, wholly foreign-owned enterprises, and foreign trade companies.

 Functions

 The fair leans to export trade, though import business is also done here.
 Apart from the above-mentioned, various types of business activities such as economic and technical cooperation and exchange, commodity inspection, insurance, transportation, advertising, and trade consultation are other activities that are also commonly carried out at the fair.